Peeling back history: Painting conservator Deborah Uhl works to restore, conserve original Midwest Theater lobby décor

 A few years ago, Uhl said she visited the theater to determine where the decoration was in the lobby.

-“We had historic photos showing the decoration on the ceiling,” Uhl told the Star-Herald.
+“We had historic photos showing the decoration on the ceiling,” Uhl told the Gering Courier.
 “There were no historic photos of the stairwell, but we could kind of see it.
 I did paint stripping and was able to locate where the decoration was.”

 When the theater received the grant funds, Uhl was able to begin unveiling the artistry hidden under the paint.